rajourjatin241-ctrl/web-dev-2-assignment-2/README.md

  Weather App
 A simple, interactive weather application built with JavaScript, HTML, and CSS.
-It fetches real-time weather data using the [OpenWeather API](https://openweathermapipt async/macro/microtask logging in a user-friendly console panel.
+It fetches real-time weather data using the [OpenWeather API]console panel.
 ---
  Features
 •  Search weather by city name